Sookeyy-12/DAA-Lab-5thSem/README.md

 ## Lab 3 | 03-08-2024
 1. `Rotate.cpp` WAP to shift the elements of an array to the right or left by `k` positions.
+2. `recrev.cpp` WAP to reverse an array using recursion.